Casio CTK-2080

 The Casio CTK-2080 VK3 is a polyphonic electronic keyboard workstation manufactured by Casio Computer Co., Ltd. As an installment in the long-running CTK series, the keyboard is primarily intended for entry-level keyboard players.

 Architecture

-The Casio CTK-2080 has pressure-sensitive features, LC display, 400 different tones that can be altered by various effects settings, a metronome, and 110 built-in songs.
+The Casio CTK-2080 has pressure-sensitive features, an LCD display, 400 different tones that can be altered by various effects settings, a metronome, and 110 built-in songs.
 The keyboard also supports both MIDI and USB ports, allowing connection to computers, as well as other instruments.
 The keyboard can also digitally sample external sounds.